Skip to Content

 • 2 tablespoons ghee

-• 1 white onion, sliced
+• 1 medium onion, thinly sliced

 • 1 teaspoon bay leaf

-• 1 – inch fresh ginger, minced
+• 1 -inch knob of ginger, minced

 • 4 garlic cloves, minced

-• 3 teaspoons Kashmiri chili powder
+• 3 teaspoons Kashmiri chili powder or paprika

 • 1 teaspoon coriander powder